island-is/island.is/handbook/technical-overview/devops/observability.md

 #### Tracing

-Again we use DataDog for effortless Application Performance Monitoring (APM).
-With this capability we get end-to-end visibility into our services - from the browser, all the way to the database.
+We use DataDog for effortless Application Performance Monitoring (APM).
+With this capability, we get end-to-end visibility into our services - from the web browser, all the way to the database.
 In the context of a microservice architecture, this is an essential tool to undertand behaviour during interactions and troubleshoot individual issues.

 ![DataDog APM](./assets/datadog-apm.png)

 #### Accessing logs, metrics and traces

-Every developer has access to logs, metrics and tracing (APM) information through the DataDog portal.
+Every developer has access to logs, metrics and tracing (APM) information through the [DataDog portal](https://app.datadoghq.com).

 ### Define the boundaries of expected behaviour